DaemonCypher/Realestate/README.md

 ```
 python3 setup.py -i 1000 -n ct -f
 ```
--i flag for how many address to be proccess
+-i flag for how many address to be proccess(Required).

--n flag for the state to be proccess
+-n flag for the state to be proccess(Required).

 -f flag to convert the file and remove unnecessary addresses.
-Only need to use the flag once for the first run of a new state
+Only need to use the flag once for the first run of a new state(Optional).

 # Dispaly Web App